 However, such a managerial incentive design problem may convey the idea that lower managerial incentives (and hence anticompetitive product market outcomes) are deliberately and purposefully chosen by common owners.
 One of the strengths of our model is that it does not require common owners to take the initiative when designing incentives.
 It is sufficient for common owners to remain passive and thus not push for performance-sensitive compensation to the extent that an undiversified owner (or a diversified owner with holdings in other industries) would.
 In other words, our model does not distinguish between the absence of an undiversified shareholder pushing for performance-sensitive compensation (e.g., Richard Branson and Stephen Freidheim at Virgin America) and the presence of a large common owner who does not actively push for any particular compensation plan at all.
 Common owners merely let executives get away with high and performance-insensitive pay by not voting against the compensation plan proposed by management.
-This is consistent with the skimming view of executive compensation (Bertrand and Mullainathan, 2000, 2001).23
+This is consistent with the skimming view of executive compensation (Bertrand and Mullainathan, 2000, 2001).15

-To formalize the idea that common owners have weak incentives to undertake active governance decisions, because being passive is sufficient, consider the following variant of the model.
+To formalize the idea that common owners have weak incentives to undertake active governance decisions because being passive is sufficient, consider the following variant of our model.
 In order to design a managerial incentive contract, a firm's (majority) owner must pay a corporate governance cost g > 0.
-If the owner does not pay g, the manager is given a "default" incentive contract $w_i = \underline{s}i + \underline{\alpha}\pi_i$ where $\underline{\alpha} \in [0, \alpha_i^{SB})$ and \underline{s}i is set to satisfy the top manager's IR constraint.
-This results in managerial effort $\underline{e}i < e_i^{SB}$ that is strictly lower than the second-best effort (i.e., without common ownership).
-This assumption is consistent with the view that in firms with weak corporate governance, managers have lower incentives, exert lower effort, and are allowed to "enjoy the quiet life" (Bertrand and Mullainathan, 2003).
+If the owner does not pay g, the manager is given a "default" incentive contract $\underline{w}i = \underline{s}i + \underline{\alpha}\pi_i$ where $\underline{\alpha} \in [0, \alpha^{SB})$ and \underline{s}i is set to satisfy the top manager's IR constraint. α^{SB} is defined as the equilibrium level of incentives that obtains when there is no common ownership (i.e., $\kappa{ij} = 0$ for all ij).
+From Proposition 1 and 2 we know that this "second-best" incentive slope α^{SB} is higher than any with common ownership ($\kappa{ij} > 0$).
+It is the second-best solution from the owners' perspective in the sense that managerial incentives are only distorted downwards because of risk aversion and noisy profits (i.e., $r\sigma^2 \ge 0$) but not because of common ownership.